metablaster/WindowsFirewallRuleset/docs/LAN Setup/DeliveryOptimization.md

 ## Services

-For delivery optimization set or verify following services (in bold) to "Automatic" startup:\
+For delivery optimization set or verify the following services (in bold) to "Automatic" startup:\
 **NOTE:** For smooth startup of services set dependent services to delayed start.\
 **NOTE:** Values in parentheses are service short name and default startup type which should work too.